paulgb/d3class/3-svg.md

       .attr('r', 20)
       .attr('fill', 'purple');

-Note that the shapes are drawn in the order that we add them, so the second circle covers the first in the overlapping area.
+Note that the shapes are drawn in the order that we create them, so the second circle covers the first in the overlapping area.

 ## Groups